LightAN21/md5_sha256/README.md

 This is a cryptographic project.

-The goal is to create a program (written in C) that will combine functionality of *MD5* and *Sha-256*.
+The goal is to create a program (written in C) that will combine functionality of *MD5* and *openssl*.

 ### Usage
 * git clone https://github.com/LightAN21/md5_sha256.git ~/MD5_Sha256